doriansmiley/lotusJS/README.md

 /************* Inherit from Lotus.AbstractComponent for data binding *************/
 Lavender.ObjectUtils.extend(Lavender.Subject, Lavender.RecordSet);
 ````
 In this example `Lavender.RecordSet` defines the bindable end point `pageList` inside the call to `addProperties`.
 The `addProperties` method is defined in the Lavender's binding utilities and incorporated through `Lavender.RecordSet` extension of `Lavender.Subject`.
-Notice the call to `Notify`.
-Lavender's binding utilities are an implementation of the Observer pattern, and the call to `Notify` handles notification for all registered observers.
+Notice the call to `notify`.
+Lavender's binding utilities are an implementation of the Observer pattern, and the call to `notify` handles notification for all registered observers.

-IMPORTANT: `Lotus.AbstractMediator`, `Lotus.SkinPart` and `Lotus.AbstractComponent` already extend `Lavender.Subject`.
+IMPORTANT: `Lotus.SkinPart` and `Lotus.AbstractComponent` already extend `Lavender.Subject`.

 Once you define a bindable end point you can bind to it.
 For example in `SampleApp.ImageGalleryItemDetailMediator.prototype.init` the record set's `pageList` property is bound to the `onPageListChange` of the mediator"
 ````